-In partial shade, flowering will be sparse if at all; in full shade, you’ll have trouble keeping the plant alive.
-Freezing temperatures are often fatal and much below freezing, always fatal.
+In partial shade, flowering will be sparse; in full shade, you’ll have trouble keeping the plant alive.
+Freezing temperatures are often fatal, and much below freezing is always fatal.

 Propagation of most mid-day flowers is easy from cuttings taken in early spring, though they’ll root at other seasons almost as quickly.

-Some, like the pebble plants, are best propagated by division of clumps, and others, like ice plant, are easily grown from seed.
+Some, like the pebble plants, are best propagated by division of clumps, and others, like ice plants, are easily grown from seed.

 A close relative is the trailing mesembryanthemum, Drusanthemum floribundum.